quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part20_8.3_Game_Loop_A.md

 ---
 #### Updating Based on Elapsed Time
-Background context: To make games CPU-independent, it is essential to measure \(\Delta t\) during each frame.
-This can be achieved by reading the value of the high-resolution timer at the beginning and end of a frame, then subtracting these values to get an accurate measure of \(\Delta t\).
-This delta time (\(\Delta t\)) can then be used across various engine subsystems.
+Background context: To make games CPU-independent, it is essential to measure $\Delta t $ during each frame.
+This can be achieved by reading the value of the high-resolution timer at the beginning and end of a frame, then subtracting these values to get an accurate measure of$\Delta t $.
+This delta time ($\Delta t$) can then be used across various engine subsystems.
 :p How do you update game objects based on elapsed time?
 ??x
 Updating game objects based on elapsed time involves measuring the time between frames using a high-resolution timer.
 By doing so, you ensure that object speeds and movements are consistent regardless of the frame rate.